 Rako N., Picciulin M., Mackelworth C.P., Holcer D. i Fortuna C.M.
 (2012) Long-term monitoring of anthropogenic noise and its relationship to bottlenose dolphin (Tursiops truncatus) distribution in the Cres-Lošinj archipelago, northern Adriatic, Croatia.
 In: The Effects of Noise on Aquatic Life (eds. by Popper AN i Hawkins A), pp. 323-325.
 Springer, Dordrecht.

 Maglio A., Pavan G., Castellote M., Frey S. (2015).
 “Overview of the Noise Hotspots in the ACCOBAMS Area.
 Part I – Mediterranean Sea”.
 A report prepared for the Agreement on the Conservation of Cetaceans in the Black Sea,Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS).
 DOI:10.13140/RG.2.1.2574.8560/1

-The kick-off meeting of the ECOSS project was held in...
+The second meeting of Soundscape project was held in Rijeka...

 July 1st is just around the corner, so as our...

 [embed]https://youtu.be/IDC3e542k_4[/embed] Thanks to the video of Mr. Andrej Simčić...